Oscillatory large-scale dynamos from Cartesian convection simulations: Results

 In an earlier study we found the appearance of large-scale magnetic fields in rigidly rotating convection \citep{KKB09b}.
 However, none of the runs in that paper were run for much more than $10^3$ convective turnover times.
 Although sign changes of the large-scale fields were seen (see, Fig.~7 of KKB09), the time series were too short to enable any firm conclusions regarding the possibly oscillatory nature of the dynamo.

 Furthermore, in similar rapidly rotating runs without magnetic fields, the appearance of large-scale vortices has been discovered \citep{C07,KMH11,MKH11}.
 Here we use the hydrodynamical states of runs with large-scale cyclones as initial conditions for our dynamo simulations.
 We find that a large-scale dynamo is excited provided the magnetic Reynolds number exceeds a certain critical value.
-Furthermore, as the magnetic fields become dynamically important, the cyclones decay and are absent in the non-linear state.
+Furthermore, as the magnetic fields become dynamically important, the cyclones decay and are absent in the non-linear stage.
 The large-scale magnetic field is oscillatory in the two cases with different values of $\Co$ that we have considered.
-Figure~\ref{fig:butter2}(b) shows the horizontally averaged mean magnetic fields from a rigidly rotating Run~C1 where an $\alpha^2$ dynamo is excited.
-In Run~C1 the large-scale fields are only functions of $z$ whereas in the more rapidly rotating Run~C2 the large-scale fields depend also on $x$ and $y$.
-Furthermore, the oscillatory nature of the solution is not so clear.
-Figure~\ref{fig:phase}(b) shows the phase diagram of the horizontal components of the large-scale field in Run~C1.
+We conjecture that the dynamo is of $\alpha^2$ type in which case oscillatory solutions can be excited if the $\alpha$-effect has a suitable spatial profile \citep[e.g.][]{BS87,REO03,MTKB10}.
+Figure~\ref{fig:butter2}(b) shows the horizontally averaged mean magnetic fields from a rigidly rotating Run~D1 where an $\alpha^2$ dynamo is excited.
+In Run~D1 the large-scale fields are only functions of $z$ whereas in the more rapidly rotating Run~D2 the large-scale fields depend also on $x$ and $y$.
+Furthermore, the oscillatory nature of the solution is then not so clear.
+Figure~\ref{fig:phase}(b) shows the phase diagram of the horizontal components of the large-scale field in Run~D1.
 There is a phase shift of $\pi/2$.

 The saturation level of the dynamo is sensitive to the magnetic Reynolds number.
-Decreasing $\Rm$ from 66 to 39 by doubling the value of $\eta$, decreases the saturation field strength by a factor of three (Run~C1b).
-Another doubling of $\eta$ shuts the dynamo off (Run~C1c).
+Decreasing $\Rm$ from 66 to 39 by doubling the value of $\eta$, decreases the saturation field strength by a factor of three (Run~D1b).
+Another doubling of $\eta$ shuts the dynamo off (Run~D1c).

 Our standard setup in the present paper is to use perfect conductor boundaries at the bottom and vertical field conditions at the top.
-Changing also the lower boundary to vertical field conditions produces no discernible difference in the solution (Run~C1d).
-However, imposing perfect conductor conditions on both boundaries decreases the saturation strength to less than a half of the standard setup and decreases the fraction of the large-scale field (Run~C1e).
-We have not, however, studied the $\Rm$-dependence of the saturation field strength in this case \citep[cf.][]{KKB10}.
+Changing the lower boundary also to vertical field conditions produces no discernible difference in the solution (Run~D1d).
+However, imposing perfect conductor conditions on both boundaries decreases the saturation strength to less than a half of that in the standard setup and decreases the fraction of the large-scale field (Run~D1e), but the solutions remain oscillatory.
+We have not, however, studied the $\Rm$-dependence of the saturation field strength in this case, as was done in \cite{KKB10}.